shristibaranwal4227/Front-End-Web-Development-with-React/README.md

 # FRONT-END-WEB-DEVELOPMENT-WITH-REACT
-This is an online internship equivalent by Anubhav Singh Guleria(18BCE0186)
+This is an industrial internship completed by Shristi Baranwal (18BCB0127)